DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 * [Introduction](#introduction)
     * [Different types of Modules](#different-types-of-modules)
 ## Introduction
+Metasploit modules are software written in Ruby that the Metasploit Framework uses to preform a specific task [*ref*](https://docs.rapid7.com/metasploit/modules #:~:text=A%20module%20is%20a%20piece%20of%20software%20that%20the%20Metasploit%20Framework%20uses%20to%20perform%20a%20task%2C%20such%20as%20exploiting%20or%20scanning%20a%20target.).

 Let us first look at the different kinds of modules there are and the uses of each one.
 ### Different types of Modules
 There are three different types of modules.